 The Money Advice Liaison Group (known as MALG), formed in 1987, is a not-for-profit UK membership organisation whose purpose is to galvanise organisations to ‘work together to improve the lives of people with problem debt’.
-We do not provide money advice but provide useful information for both consumers and those working in related areas.
+We do not provide money advice – see our list of members for some organisations that do.

 MALG is the ‘missing link’ that ties together all the threads of the customer journey from the prevention to the cure of problem debt.
 We do this by acting as a thought leader, facilitator and accelerator of change, creating an open, non-judgemental, and dedicated forum for discussion, best practice, and joint action.